Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Tai Xi

-The Tai Xi pressure points are in the groove between the medial malleolus and the tendon-calcaneus level at the tip of the medial malleolus.
-Applying pressure to this point helps relieve burning feet, toothache, sore throat, asthma, impotence, insomnia, lower backache, anxiety, and an ever-young point in removing age lines.
+The Tai Xi pressure points are in the groove between the medial malleolus and the tendo calcaneus level at the tip of the medial malleolus.
+Applying pressure to this point helps relieve symptoms such as turning feet, toothache, sore throat, asthma, impotence, insomnia, lower backache, anxiety, and an ever-young appearance by reducing the appearance of age lines.

 The Gong Sun